Snow emergencies, closings in Philadelphia area

 NEWARK, DEL.
 CITY: City of Newark announced City offices will be closed tomorrow, Wednesday, March 21.

-PHILADELPHIA COURTS All Courts and Offices of the Philadelphia Courts will be closed on Wednesday, March 21, 2018.
-All critical services are expected to remain operational.
+PHILADELPHIA COURTSThe Courts and Offices of the Philadelphia Courts will be opening tomorrow, Thursday, March 22, 2018, on a two-hour delay.

 ------